 In 2014 I moved to United Kingdom to pursue Masters in Software Engineering.
 As a matter of fact, the text in this page was written as the "Statement Of Purpose" that had to be submitted as part of the application process.
 That was a good reason to fill up this page that had been left blank for months since the website was launched.

-After completing the MSc with a Distinction in 2015, I later joined a Software Company based in London - and happily working there so far.
+Since completing the MSc with a Distinction in 2015, I have been working as Software Engineer in London.

-I don't know where life would take me next, all I want is coffee and a blank screen to write code.
+I don't know where life would take me next, all I want is coffee and problems to solve.

 About this site